Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Experiments Results

-\textbf{Investigating the Effects of Normalization Layers on Source Clients:} Tab. \ref{tab:joint_training_results} shows the effects of feature normalization on the source databases.
-The findings indicate that keeping client-specific BN layers yields better performance compared to other normalization techniques on the source clients, but pose difficulties when dealing with unseen clients (as shown in Table \ref{tab:generalization}).
-The NF method outperforms other non client-specific feature normalization layers in both source client and generalization results.
-Consequently, a trade-off must be made when designing a model for training with this type of heterogeneous data: either improve the source clients' performance or prioritizing the development of a model that generalizes to unseen clients.
+Results in Tab.~\ref{tab:joint_training_results} indicate that learning client-specific BN parameters improves performance on source clients, compared to other normalization methods.
+As shown in Tab.~\ref{tab:generalization}, however, when evaluating generalization on unseen databases (ISLES, Tumor2), BN with parameters tailored to source-clients underperforms compared to IN and NF.
+Consequently, a trade-off must be made when designing a model for training with this type of heterogeneous data: either prioritize performance on source clients that contributed training data or generalize to unseen databases.